farkon00/binarian/README.md

   Variable need to be assigned before droping.
   You can't use this keyword in expression.
-  Variable name can\`t be same as keyword.
+  Variable name can\`t be same as keyword or have brackets in them.

   Example :
   ```
-  set var1 1
+  var var1 = 1
-  set var2 1
+  var var2 = 1
   drop var1
   and var1 var2 // Will throw exception
   ```